Willie Calhoun Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Red Sox pitching staff ranks 20th in MLB.

-- The Red Sox have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).
+- The Red Sox have a 4.50 team ERA that ranks 22nd across all MLB pitching staffs.

-- The Red Sox rank 20th in baseball in home runs given up (84 total, 1.2 per game).
+- Red Sox pitchers combine to rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).

-- In his last time out on Saturday, the right-hander went six innings against the New York Yankees, giving up two earned runs while surrendering three hits.
+- The right-hander last appeared on Sunday against the New York Yankees, when he threw seven innings, allowing two earned runs while giving up three hits.

-- The 26-year-old has an ERA of 5.23, with 8.8 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .243 batting average against him.
+- The 24-year-old has put up an ERA of 3.78, with 8.4 strikeouts per nine innings, in 10 games this season.
+Opponents have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.